maybeanuser1/Basic-Random-Video-Selector-Tool/README.md

 ## Note:

-For version 6 Rvs Might crash on invalid rating input.
+For version 6 Rvs Will crash on invalid rating input.